Physics-tailored machine learning reveals unexpected physics in dusty plasmas: Supplementary Materials: ``Physics-tailored machine learning reveals unexpected physics in dusty plasmas"

 \subsection{Dusty plasma simulations}

 In order to test the accuracy of the ML methods, and the inference of the mass and charge of particles, we simulated our dusty plasma system using a custom molecular dynamics code.
 The simulations are similar to those used in previous studies \cite{gogia2017emergent,gogia2020intermittent,yu2022extracting}.
-The simulations consisted of 15 spherical particles whose diameters were chosen from a Gaussian distribution with a mean of $d_0$ = 10 $\mu$m and a standard deviation of 1 $\upmu$m.
+The simulations consisted of 15 spherical particles whose diameters were chosen from a Gaussian distribution with a mean of $d_0$ = 10 $\mu$m and a standard deviation of 1 $\mu$m.
 In the horizontal, $xy$-plane, the particles were confined by a harmonic potential with a small degree of asymmetry to match the experiments.
 They also experienced a vortical force to induce rotation of the system, leading to the following environmental reduced force:

-The degree of asymmetry of the potential was determined by the dimensionless number $\beta$, $\chi_h$ is the electric field gradient, $q_i$ and $m_i$ are the charge and mass of particle $i$, $\Omega$ is the strength of the background vorticity from ion drag, and $x_i$ and $y_i$ are the horizontal coordinates of particle $i$.
+The degree of asymmetry of the potential was determined by the dimensionless number $\beta$, $\chi_h$ is the electric field gradient, $q_i$ and $m_i$ are the charge and mass of particle $i$, $\Omega$ is the strength of the background vorticity from ion drag, and $x_i$ and $y_i$ are the horizontal coordinates of particle $i$. {These parameters are all necessary to describe the general environmental confinement of dust particles, as discussed in detail in Ref.~\cite{yu2022extracting}}.
 Dotted variables indicate differentiation with respect to time and the Epstein drag force is determined by $\gamma$.
 The mass of each particle was computed as $m_i=\rho_p\pi d_i^3/6$, where $\rho_p$ = 1,510 kg$\cdot$m$^{-3}$, and $d_i$ is the diameter of particle $i$.

-In the vertical direction, the particles experienced a forces due to a linearly-varying electric field, and gravity.
+In the vertical direction, the particles experienced forces due to a linearly-varying electric field, and gravity.
 The reduced force was determined by the following equation:

 Here $E_0$ is a constant vertical electric field, $\chi_z$ is the electric field gradient, $z_i$ is the vertical position of the particle, and $g$ = 9.81 m$\cdot$s$^{-2}$ is the acceleration due to gravity.
 The \textbf{min} function guarantees that the electric force will never change sign, and thus the edge of the plasma sheath occurs at $z_\text{edge}=-E_0/\chi_z$, a small distance above $z=0$.
 The last term provides a small amount of stochastic noise in the $z$ direction.
 This noise drives oscillations in $z$ since the particles behave as stochastic harmonic oscillators with a well-defined resonance frequency.
 The function $w(t)$ represents a Wiener process with zero mean and unit standard deviation, and $\eta$ is the strength of the noise.
 Since we are not inferring forces in $z$, this does not affect the inference procedure, and is based on previous experiments in our lab illustrating $z$ oscillations originating from Brownian motion \cite{yu2022extracting} and spontaneous oscillations due to delayed charging at low pressures \cite{harper2020origin}.
 We also allow the charge on the particle to vary linearly within the sheath, increasing in magnitude as $z_i$ decreases.
 This was done by treating each particle as a spherical capacitor, and parameterizing the charge in the following way: